sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 - $e^{-\frac{1}{2}u^2}$ decreases rapidly as $u$ increases, meaning that points further away from $x$ will have less influence on the density estimate at $x$.
 - $\frac{1}{\sqrt{2\pi}}$ is a normalization term that ensures the Gaussian kernel function integrates to $1$, keeping it as a valid probability distribution.

-In the context of kernel density estimation the variable $u$ is utilized within the Gaussian kernel function $K$, which is a probability density function.
+In the context of KDE the variable $u$ is utilized within the Gaussian kernel function $K$, which is a probability density function.
 Thus, $u$ is crucial in determining how the distance between $x$ and the data points $x_i$ affects the density estimate at $x$, with the bandwidth $h$ controlling the sensitivity of this influence.

+The Gaussian KDE method provides a sophisticated approach to model the complex free energy landscapes encountered in molecular dynamics studies.
+It enables researchers to visualize the distribution of energy states without the constraints of parametric models, offering insights into molecular stability, transitions, and the energetics of molecular interactions.

 The `FreeEnergyLandscape` class employs `gaussian_kde` in several key areas: